guynich/guynich.github.io/_posts/2025-08-21-from-idea-to-working-code-and-demo-in-one-day.md

+---
+layout: post
+title: "From idea to working code and demo in one day"
+date: 2025-08-21
+---

 Earlier this week, I set myself a challenge: to go from a blank page and an idea to a working demo, complete build process, and a pull request (PR) to an open-source GitHub repository — all in one day.

 The existing repo [ten-vad](https://github.com/TEN-framework/ten-vad) provides a promising new ML model for voice activity detection (VAD), which helps speech recognition systems more accurately detect when someone is speaking.
 The repo is written in C and includes a working demo.
 However, many users prefer working in Python.
 One existing project attempted a full Python reimplementation of the C library, but it doesn't yet replicate all the original functionality, and its numerical results may differ.